-• Amendments to PFRS 3, Definition of a Business The amendments to PFRS 3 clarify the minimum requirements to be a business, remove the assessment of a market participant's ability to replace missing elements, and parrow the assessment of a market participant's ability to replace missing elements, and narrow the definition of outputs.
+• Amendments to PFRS 3, Definition of a Business

+The amendments to PFRS 3 clarify the minimum requirements to be a business, remove the assessment of a market participant's ability to replace missing elements, and narrow the definition of outputs.
 The amendments also add guidance to assess whether an acquired process is substantive and add illustrative examples.
 An optional fair value concentration test is introduced which permits a simplified assessment of whether an acquired set of activities and assets is not a business.